lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Remove the item from the actor's inventory
+Remove the item from the source's inventory

 **Parameters**

-    ObjectReference container: container (typically an Actor) to remove an item from
+    Form: container: the ObjectReference container (e.g. an Actor, Chest, Barrel, corpse) to remove an item from
-    item: ITEM FormId
+    Form: item: the Form of the item to remove
     count: number
-    silent: false - show message | true - silent (optional: default false - show message)
+    bool: silent: false - show message | true - silent (optional: default false - show message)
-    ObjectReference targetContainer: other container to move the item to (optional: default none)
+    Form: targetContainer: other container (ObjectReference) to move the item to (optional: default none)

 **Example**

-    item_remove $system.self "skyrim.esm:15" 10 0 $system.player
+    item_remove $system.self "skyrim.esm:15" 10 false $system.player

-Removes up to 10 gold from the actor, looting it to the player
+Removes up to 10 gold from the source, looting it to the player (target)

 ### item_unequipex